Showing posts with label Spirituality. Show all posts

 When called upon by God, one has to act on it.
 Our Divine calling is our mission to accomplish on Earth.
 Our purpose is to serve for the Glory of God, our creator, and to be of service to our brothers and sisters in Christhis beloved son.
 This is a fundamental church teaching, and we as a family should walk through the path of Divine love and light.

 I didn't grow up to be very religious or a devoted Christian.
-In fact, I have learned to witness and observe other religions and emulate their ways their faith and action.
+In fact, I have learned to witness and observe other religions and emulate their ways—their faith and actions.
 It wasn't bad after all!
-I have learned to accept other faith and respect them as human beings rather than hate them for having a different creed.
+I have learned to accept other faiths and respect them as human beings rather than hate them for having a different creed.

-I was born and baptized as a Roman Catholic, but I have also been exposed to other Christian faith, The Baptist, Born Again, Aglipay Church, and Jehova's Witnesses.
+I was born and baptized as a Roman Catholic, but I have also been exposed to other Christian faiths: the Baptist, Born Again, Aglipay Church, and Jehova's Witnesses.
 I have learned to embrace them, even for a short period.
-In my travels abroad, I have also been exposed to different religions; Hinduism, Buddhism, and the Bahai Faith; however, it didn't affect my faith.
+In my travels abroad, I have also been exposed to different religions: Hinduism, Buddhism, and the Bahai Faith; however, it didn't affect my faith.
 I didn't question my Catholic beliefs, but it has strengthened my confidence even more.

-God will touch our spirit either for renewal or for greater service.
-There will always be somebody who will lead the way and start it all.
-Somebody who had been touched by the Holy Spirit— a Priest, a Catholic devotee, a religious community.
-At some time in our lives, we have been called to act on our faith and become like Peter when he said, "Upon this rock, I will build my church," That is the beginning of a community founded by Christ.
+God will touch our spirit either for renewal or for more remarkable service.
+There will always be somebody who will lead the way and start it all—somebody who has been touched by the Holy Spirit—a Priest, a Catholic devotee, a religious community.
+At some point in our lives, we have been called to act on our faith and become like Peter when he said, "Upon this rock, I will build my church."
+That is the beginning of a community founded by Christ.

-Archdiocese of Our Lady of Perpetual Help in Sitio Lomboy, Barangay Linambasan, is the church founded by the faithful.
-They have come together to build a church they will call their spiritual home, a Divine sanctuary.
-It was in July 2012 when the first mass was celebrated, with Reverent Father John Denosta as the first-ever priest assigned to lead the church.
-It started as a mission station until it was declared an Archdiocese in January 2018.
+The Archdiocese of Our Lady of Perpetual Help in Sitio Lomboy, Barangay Linambasan, is more than just a church.
+It's a spiritual home, a Divine sanctuary built by the faithful.
+The first mass was celebrated in July 2012, with Reverend Father John Denosta as the first-ever priest assigned to lead the church.
+What started as a mission station has blossomed into an Archdiocese, which was declared as such in January 2018.

-It was 6 six years of solidarity, compassion, and service to the people, and this legacy will last a lifetime.
+It was six years of solidarity, compassion, and service to the people, and this legacy will last a lifetime.
 Generations will come, and the church will become more vital than ever.
-Every year we see a significant change and the faithful building a more beautiful church that reflects their Divinity.
+Every year, we see significant change, and the faithful build a more beautiful church reflectingBeing part of this community, their Divinity.

 Good Friday procession in 2015